subhamay-bhattacharyya-gha/cfn-ci-reusable-wf/README.md

 - ✅ **CloudFormation Validation**: Catch template syntax and logical errors before deployment
 - ✅ **Linting & Security Scanning**: Ensure templates follow best practices and security standards
 - ✅ **Conditional Build Steps**: Build Lambda, Glue, and other AWS service artifacts only when relevant changes are detected
-- ✅ **Resource Tagging**: Apply consistent resource tags using Yor for governance and cost tracking
+- ❌ **Resource Tagging**: Resource tagging with Yor has been removed from this implementation
 - ✅ **Deployment Planning**: Review infrastructure changes before they are applied
 - ✅ **Cost Estimation**: Understand the financial impact of infrastructure changes before deployment
 - ✅ **CloudFormation Deployment**: Apply approved infrastructure changes to AWS environments